turingschool-examples/mod0resources/hernandez_mike_resources.md

 # Resources

-We've been in Mod0 for 3 classes so far.
-So far we have learned how to navigate the computer, the terminal, open a text editor, change things, create a local git repository, create a GitHub repository and link the two.

 It might seem obvious, but by far the most common site I've used during Mod0 is the Mod0 Curriculum which can be found [here](http://mod0.turing.io/).

 This came from the Mod0 Curriculum but I reference it often for writing in Markdown.
 [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)